geobreed/zettelnotes/insight/Your People Strategy.md

 ![[Business 'Game Rules']]
 The idea need to be communicated to people, both word and deed, a well planned process.
 Not only document but manner.
-Hiring process comprised of distinct components Systemazing business need not a dehumanizing experience.
+Hiring process comprised of distinct components Systemyzing business need not a dehumanizing experience.
 Without idea worth pursuing, there is no People Strategy at all.